top of page

 There are just a lot of individuals who fight quietly following accidents, falls, or severe injuries.
 The memories may be reenacted repeatedly.
 Anxiety can be manifested in circumstances that were considered ordinary.
 Depression may sneak in, and the recovery seems impossible.

-Physical Trauma is one of the conditions that requires time, patience and appropriate care to heal.
+Physical Injury is one of the conditions that requires time, patience and appropriate care to heal.
 It is not merely a medical process, but a very emotional one.

 Close-up of a person’s hand gripping a crutch after experiencing physical trauma, wearing a pink shirt and plaid shorts against a white brick wall.